 It’s always fun to take a dip to cool off when it gets hot.
 Remember that swimming is a strenuous activity, even for people.
 Don’t let you and your pup get too caught up in the action that you avoid taking regular breaks.
 Also, your pet can get a sunburn, just like you.

 However, any dog can get overheated.
 That makes it imperative to recognize the early warning signs of heat exhaustion.
 If you suspect it, get your pet out of the sun and into the shade.
-Place a cool, damp towel on their body.
-You can also offer water so your pup can cool themselves internally.
+Place a cool, damp towel under their body and wet them.
+You can also offer water so your pup can have a drink.
+Make sure the water you use on your dog is not too cold, as it may cause shivering and lead to further heat production.

 3. Keep Hydrated and Well-Fed